Forbidden City Jade Guide

 Jade highlights

-EraTypeHighlight piece
+EraTypeHighlight

 Neolithic + ShangRitual jadeBi discs + cong tubes

-Han dynastyBurial jadeJade burial suits with gold thread
+Han dynastyBurial jadeJade burial suits

 Da Yu Taming Floods

-• Largest jade carving in history.
+• Largest historic jade carving

 Where to see them

-• 10 RMB additional ticket.
+• 10 RMB additional ticket

 Common jade mistakes

-Skipping the Treasure Gallery
+Skipping Treasure Gallery

 Confusing nephrite with jadeite